-In this anonymous browsing guide, we’re going to arm you with the knowledge and tools to protect your personal data from dubious collection practices and shady sales.
+In this anonymous browsing guide, we’re going to arm you with the knowledge and privacy tools to protect your personal data from dubious collection practices and shady sales.
 After taking the steps we suggest, you’ll not only be able to enjoy a more open internet, but also one in which you don’t have to look over your shoulder.

 Before diving into the specifics, you need to know this: there is no bulletproof way to be anonymous online.
-Though we’re here to help protect you from the malicious data collection and exploitation that exists in our online world, the fact that you’re using the internet means that you can’t be safe from everything.
+Though we’re here to help protect you from the malicious websites, data collection and exploitation that exist in our online world, the fact that you’re using the internet means that you can’t be safe from everything.

+If you want true anonymity, close your browser and throw away your computer.
 Though you can’t be safe from everything, you can be safe from most things.
-True anonymity is a pipe dream, but you can block malicious advertisements, tracking beacons, network snooping and more.
+Truly anonymous browsing is a pipe dream, but you can block malicious advertisements, tracking beacons, network snooping and more.
 The purpose of this guide is damage control.

 It seems wholesome when put in that light.
 The line between simple audience research and malicious data mining is blurry, though.
 A viral story on Forbes, for example, shared how Target knew a young girl was pregnant before her father did.